 Getting one’s house in order ahead of time off is much easier if you’ve completely captured and clarified everything that needs your attention.
 It gives a complete inventory of commitments in your GTD lists that you can then easily scan to pinpoint things that will be affected by a day away.
 You then have the option to either get them done, hand them off to someone else or let someone know they’ll have to wait a little longer.
 Clarity for all concerned.

 Knowing that you’ve done this thoroughly will mean you can then switch off for the day without being bugged with thoughts like, ‘Um, did I remember to…?’ and ‘Oh drat!
 I forget to…’ (These thoughts will be much more frustrating out in the sticks, too, because you have no signal and can’t do anything about them.)
 As David Allen says, “You can only feel good about what you’re not doing, when you know what you’re not doing.”

 The same GTD lists will help again when it’s time to get back to work, too, because they’re an immediate snapshot of exactly how things were when you left them so you’ll be able to hit the ground running.
 (Probably only metaphorical running, though, if you’ve just done an 18 mile walk.
 I was as likely to run the next day as I was to fly).

 Back in the office you’ll also be confronted by a day’s worth of new stuff in your inbox.
-At this point your new zen-like glow of wellness may start to evaporate like morning mist in the mountains, but a smoother re-entry into your working rhythms will be possible if you’re using GTD’s ‘next action’ decision-making and processing email backlog quickly, calmly and cleanly.
+At this point your new zen-like glow of wellness may start to evaporate like morning mist in the mountains, but a smoother re-entry into your working rhythms will be possible if you’re using GTD’s ‘next action’ decision-making and clarifying email backlog quickly, calmly and cleanly.

 We no longer have to battle gamekeepers to access our open spaces, but the world comes at us so fast these days that we have to fight just as hard for our headspace instead.